LoanpyDataHub/koeblergothic/docs/mkcldf.rst

 <https://lingpy.readthedocs.io/en/latest/reference/lingpy.sequence.html#lingpy.sequence.sound_classes.ipa2tokens>`_
 function.
 The resulting file, ``etc/orthography.tsv`` will be the basis for creating the column ``Segment`` in ``cldf/forms.csv``, which contains tokenised IPA transcriptions of words.
+This command takes ``cldf/forms.csv`` as input and can therefore be only run once the lexibank_script was exectuted successfully.
+This can sometimes mean that you have to comment out certain parts of the lexibank-script to make it run, then create the correct orthographic profiles, then uncomment and rerun the lexibank script (especially when there are BIPA transcription errors, it means your orthographic profiles are not up to date).

-Create by running:
+Create orthographic profiles by running:

 .. code-block:: sh